What to check on her phone to see if she's cheating on Android?

 Lately, I’ve had some concerns about my girlfriend’s behavior and I’m wondering if there are any telltale signs on her Android phone that could indicate she’s cheating.
 Are there specific apps, hidden messages, or activity logs I should be aware of?
 What’s the best way to check without invading her privacy too much or jumping to conclusions?
 Any advice from those who’ve been through this?

-Hi skyvalley, I understand your concerns about infidelity and the desire to find answers.
+Hi @skyvalley, I understand your concerns about infidelity and the desire to find answers.
 As a digital forensics expert, here are a few things you could check on an Android phone that may provide clues:

 1. Messaging apps: Look for lesser-known or secret messaging apps like Telegram, Signal, Viber, etc. in addition to standard SMS.
 Check for suspicious contacts or message history if you have agreed access.